emoon/minifb/README.md

 MinFB
 ======

-MiniFB is a small cross platform library that makes it easy to render (32-bit) pixels in a window.
+MiniFB (Mini FrameBuffer) is a small cross platform library that makes it easy to render (32-bit) pixels in a window.
 An example is the best way to show how it works:

 	if (!mfb_open("my display", 800, 600))
 		return 0;